lokeshh/gsoc2016/source/_posts/2016-06-21-categorical-data.markdown

 1. Storage of categorical data is very effective.
 2. Tasks related to categorical data have become a lot easier

-The reason for 1 is that it in ordinary vector the data is stored as an array.
+The reason for `1` is that in ordinary vector the data is stored as an array.
 It doesn't consider the fact that most of the entries are same.
-Look at (Internal Structure) for more information.

 Lets discuss the various tasks which can now be done easily related to categorical vector.

-(The purpose of this blog is to give an overview of what tasks you can accomplish with categorical data.
-To learn about what each method I highly looking at [this notebook](http://nbviewer.jupyter.org/github/lokeshh/cat_notebook/blob/master/Categorical%20Data.ipynb))
+(The purpose of this blog is to give an overview of what tasks can be accomplished with categorical data.
+To learn about what each method do and how to use it please look at [this notebook](http://nbviewer.jupyter.org/github/lokeshh/cat_notebook/blob/master/Categorical%20Data.ipynb))

 As soon as one declares a categorical variable, one can look at frequency count of each category to get judgement of the data: